 The second day of Cup Match is Mary Prince Day (formerly Somers Day).
 Mary Prince was born an enslaved person in 1788 in Brackish Pond, Bermuda.
 She was bought and sold many times throughout her youth, each one of her owners subjecting her to violence and emotional abuse.
 In 1828, Mary Prince convinced her enslaver to allow her to travel to London with him.
 It was during that trip that she escaped, seeking refuge with a man named Thomas Pringle, a founder of the Anti-Slavery Society.
 It was then that Mary Prince began telling her story.
 Mary Prince’s autobiography, “The History of Mary Prince, A West Indian Slave” was published in 1831; it was the first book of its kind and remains to this day the only first-hand account of the brutalities of enslavement in Bermuda.
 The History of Mary Prince is acknowledged to have played a significant role in the abolishment of slavery throughout the British colonies.
 “The History of Mary Prince” is available for purchase from local bookstores.

-This year, the Bermuda Government has lined up a series of virtual events to educate the public on the history of enslavement in Bermuda, Emancipation Day and Mary Prince Day.
+This year, the Bermuda Government will hold events to educate the public on the history of enslavement in Bermuda, Emancipation Day and Mary Prince Day.
 Click here to see the full schedule of events.

 HSBC Bank Bermuda Limited